azerion/bluestack-sdk-android/Home.md

 ## Manual Install

-- download [MngAdsSDK] from our demo project, **you must use version of  Ads servers's librairies in used on demo project.**
+- download [mng-ads.jar Android SDK] from our demo project, **you must use version of  Ads servers's librairies in used on demo project.**
 - drag and drop it in your project libs folder